In My Childhood Memories of the 1960s and 1970s, Find Things that Children and I Did in Australia.

 Which of these Childhood Memories Should You Do?
 And, Share Stories with Your Grandkids.

 And, you'll find childhood memories you can do every day with your Grandparents.

-You can use these ideas to do with grandparents, parents, parents-in-law, great-grandparents, aunts, uncles, friends, your kids' grandparents ...
+You can use these ideas to do with grandparents, parents, parents-in-law, great-grandparents, aunts, uncles, friends, and your kids' grandparents.

 The 1960s & 1970s Childhood Memories You Can Do.
 And, Share Stories with Your

-**Please Note: Some things have been banned or restricted, so check for updates.
-Some games and activities, like British Bulldogs, have been banned in places like schools.**
+**Please Note: Some games and activities have been banned, restricted, or modified, so check for updates.
+For instance, British Bulldogs has been banned or been modified in places like schools.**

 There is a lot of beauty in ordinary things ~ Pam Beasley [The Office]

 So, what things can you do that have disappeared in the past?